vlstill/tedi/memory-models.md

 \noindent Reachable `r1 == 0`?
 \begin{caption}
-This code demonstrates behavior prohibited by TSO but allowed by PSO.
+This code demonstrates behaviour prohibited by TSO but allowed by PSO.
 In this case, the second thread waits for a guard `g` to be set and then attempts to read `x`.
 However, under PSO, writes to `x` and `g` can be reordered, resulting in action `d` reading from the initial value of `x`.
 Please note that PSO does not reorder reads and therefore `c` and `d` cannot be executed in inverted order.